callum-hart/immutable-styles/docsNext/notes.md

 ### Written using JSX
 - Represented using a [Tree]() data structure
 - Share the same structure as HTML
 - Written using JSX (like React).
-- 💡Note: other than using JSX the similarites between React and Immutable Styles end there.
-Immutable Styles is only concerned with styling web interfaces.

-### Four ~Props~ Attributtes
 - Like React components, an Immutable Style can have props.
+- To distinguish between JSX properties and CSS properties, the JSX props exposed by Immutable Styles are referred to as **attributes**.
+- There are {N} attributtes: className, pseudo, minWidth, maxWidth, (extendFrom?, modifierFor?)
-- 💡 Note: unlike React, the props are predefined by the library.
+- 💡Note: Unlike React, the props are predefined by the library.
 User defined props are  [forbidden]().
-- To distinguish between JSX props and CSS properties, the JSX props exposed by Immutable Styles are referred to as **attributes**.
-- There are four attributtes:
-	1. className
-	2. pseudo
-	3. minWidth
-	4. maxWidth
+Other than using JSX the similarites between React and Immutable Styles end there.
+Immutable Styles is only concerned with styling web interfaces, not building them.

 ## Getting Started